 (8) Subsections (5) to (7) also apply to an amendment or repeal of a public sector standard or code of ethics.

+(9A) The Commissioner may by order published in the Gazette exempt the whole or any part of any public sector body from compliance with the whole or any part of a public sector standard or code of ethics.

+(9B) The Commissioner may by order published in the Gazette repeal or amend an order made under subsection (9A).

 (9) Subject to subsection (10), a public sector standard or code of ethics has in relation to other Acts and subsidiary legislation made under them the force of law as if enacted as part of this Act, but may be amended or repealed by regulations made under section 108.

 (10) Nothing in subsection (9) prevents a court from inquiring into, and deciding, whether or not a public sector standard or code of ethics or any of its provisions —